johnnguyen2020/ComputerSystems/Assignment3_Assembly/README.md

 In a brief sentence or two.

 1. What was the bug?
 2. What line did the bug occur?
 3. What is the fix for the bug?

+The bug is on line 15 and the bug is a segmentation fault.
+The segmentation fault occurs in the following code: movl $0x1f4, (%rax)
+More specifically, the syntax for movl data movement is source and then destination as the 1st and 2nd arguments.
+In line 15, the destination argument is (%rax) which is not a destination address.
+The parentheses denote a dereference of an address and a value cannot be the destination.

 ## Aside: Core dump